LxLeChat/FlowChartCore/README.md

 # FlowChartCore
  FlowChart c# version

- This is an attempt to write my first c# library ...
+ First time writing c# ...
 Jump from PS to C# ...

  This will be used mainly for PowerShell Core. (trying to make it compatible with 5.1 but no succes at the moment)